rustviz/rustviz-tutorial/src/ownership.md

 # Ownership

 In the previous section, we considered only simple values, like integers.
 However, in real-world programs, we work with more complex data structures that allocate resources on the heap.
 When we allocate resources, we need a strategy for de-allocating these resources.
 Most programming languages use one of two
 strategies:

 1. Manual Deallocation (C, C++): The programmer is responsible for explicitly deallocating memory, e.g. using `free` in C or `delete` in C++.
 This is performant but can result in critical issues such as use-after-free bugs, double-free bugs, and memory leaks.

 2. Garbage Collection (OCaml, Java, Python): The programmer does not have to explicitly deallocate memory.
 Instead, a *garbage collector* frees (deallocates) memory when it knows no further references to it remain.
 This prevents memory safety bugs.
-However, the garbage collector creates additional run-time performance overhead, because it needs to dynamically determine whether there are any remaining references.
+However, the garbage collector creates additional run-time performance overhead because it needs to dynamically determine whether there are any remaining references.

 Rust uses a third strategy—a static (i.e. compile-time) ownership system.
-Because this is a purely compile-time mechanism, it achieves achieves memory safety without the performance overhead of garbage collection.
+Because this is a purely compile-time mechanism, it achieves memory safety without the performance overhead of garbage collection.

 The key idea is that each resource in memory has a unique *owner*.
-When the owner dies, e.g. by going out of scope, the resource is deallocated (in Rust, we say that the resource is *dropped*).
+When the owner dies, e.g. by going out of scope, the resource is deallocated (in Rust, we say that the resource is *dropped*.)

 ## Heap-Allocated Strings